Kingsleyosborn/Ebook-database/README.md

 # Ebook-database

-This program is to demonstrate my competence in using Python and SQL.

 It is created for a bookstore.
 The program allows the clerk to enter data about new books into the database, update book information, delete books from the database and search to find the